German Küchenmeister • IHK-certified trainer • Rebuilt from $370K in debt

 One-time.
 Instant download.

-The $197 price is for the Starter Kit — the 8 spreadsheets, 72-Hour Quick-Start Guide, and 5 diagnostic tools.
+The $197 price is for The 72-Hour Profit Sprint — the 3-day workbook, profit calculator, trackers, and Pre-Decided Response Card template.
 Industry data figures ($60K–$220K annual, $2,500–$5,500 monthly, $5,864 per employee) are estimates from industry research and do not represent guaranteed results.
 Individual restaurant outcomes vary.

 The Quick-Start Guide ends with a clear picture of what remains.
-Operators who want to address all seven leak categories systematically — not just the biggest one — can continue into the 21-Day Recovery Protocol.
+Operators who want to address all seven leak categories systematically — not just the biggest one — can continue into the 21-Day Protocol.

 Week 1: Interruption.
 Break the automatic decisions that caused the leaks.